expressjs/expressjs.com/_includes/api/en/4x/router-use.md

 authRouter.use(require('./authenticate').basic(usersdb));

-authRouter.get('/:user_id/edit', function(req, res, next) { ... edit user ui ... });
+authRouter.get('/:user_id/edit', function(req, res, next) {
+  // ...
+Edit user UI ...
+});
-openRouter.get('/', function(req, res, next) { ... list users ... })
+openRouter.get('/', function(req, res, next) {
+  // ...
+List users ...
+})
-openRouter.get('/:user_id', function(req, res, next) { ... view user ... })
+openRouter.get('/:user_id', function(req, res, next) {
+  // ...
+View user ...
+})

 app.use('/users', authRouter);
 app.use('/users', openRouter);
 {% endhighlight %}

 Even though the authentication middleware was added via the `authRouter` it will run on the routes defined by the `openRouter` as well since both routers were mounted on `/users`.

-If this behavior is not desired then the paths must be different for each router.
+To avoid this behavior, use different paths for each router.